swcarpentry/git-novice/05-history.md

 > ## Understanding Workflow and History {.challenge}
 >
-> What is the output of the following commands?
+> What is the output of cat venus.txt at the end of this set of commands?
 >
 > ~~~ {.bash}
 > $ cd planets